 Cross-Registration for MBA Students

-MBA students may count up to six points of graduate-level course work at other schools within the University toward the MBA degree.
-(Those taking independent study, cross-cultural seminar, and Global Business Project courses at the Business School may not be eligible to cross-register.
-For details, follow the degree requirements link at the bottom of the screen.)
+MBA students may count a combined maximum of 6 credits of graduate-level courses from other Columbia schools, Independent Study, Cross-Cultural Seminar, and Global Business Project toward the MBA degree.
+For details, please review the MBA degree requirements.
 For more information on course offerings at other Columbia schools, see the Directory of University Classes.
 Graduate-level courses are denoted by a number of 4000 or higher.
 Undergraduate courses may be taken as long as they are in addition to the 60 credits of graduate-level course work required for the MBA degree.
 Although the credits from an undergraduate course will not count toward the MBA degree, the grade earned in an undergraduate course will be included in calculating student GPA.

 Students must observe the deadlines for registration and requirements of the graduate school in which they wish to cross-register.
 Note that Business School students will receive traditional letter grades (A, B, C, D, F) for courses taken in other schools; students are not permitted to take courses pass/fail.
 These cross-registration grades appear on transcripts and are included in the calculation of GPAs.
 Except in special circumstances, first-term students are permitted to register for Business School courses only.